🔥

 But how does this all work from the perspective of a chatbot for WhatsApp?

-Let’s say that a user sends you any kind of message—this would be the Trigger.
+Let’s say that a user sends you any kind of WhatsApp chat message—this would be the Trigger.
 Now, if this is a new user, for example, this could be the Condition for our bot to message them back.
 And sending the message back would be the Action element.

 Read more: If you want to fully grasp chatbots, check out our article about what a chatbot is used for.
 Also, discover how to add triggers with Tidio in just a few easy steps.